 If you’ve never translated before then you can start by picking something short that you want to try and just translate it.

 Translating from Japanese to English for Beginners looks at the translation process for a complete beginner.

 Knowing how to write well is also important.
 You can do this with books like The 10% Solution by Ken Rand and The Elements of Style (4th ed.) by William Strunk and E.B.
-White.
-Courses in copywriting can also be incredibly helpful!
+White (for American English).
+Courses in copywriting and creative writing can also be incredibly helpful!

 Keep translating, proofreading your work, and improving your writing.

 But more than that…

 You can do this through articles in blogs such as Thoughts on Translation.

 Or books like How to Succeed as a Freelance Translator by Corinne McKay.

 You don’t need a fancy degree or a JLPT certificate.
 They (often) can’t hurt, but you don’t need them.